yhc19850706/jedipus/README.md

 ######Features
 * Execute `Consumer<RedisClient>` and `Function<RedisClient, R>` lambas.
+* Flexible generic or primitive return types matches Redis' dynamic return type design.
-* Flexible interface allows for custom commands and return types, great for calling [Modules](https://github.com/antirez/redis/blob/unstable/src/modules/API.md).
+* Flexible command interface allows for custom commands, great for calling [Modules](https://github.com/antirez/redis/blob/unstable/src/modules/API.md).
 * Performance focused:
   * Reuse known slot integers for direct O(1) primitive array access to a corresponding `RedisClient` pool.
   * Minimal enforced (de)serialization.
 Write directly to the socket output stream buffer, and retrieve raw responses.
   * Locking is only applied to threads which are accessing slots that are migrating; there is no known node; or for which a client connection continually cannot be established; all of which will trigger a slot cache refresh.
-  * Primitive long and long[] return types to avoid auto boxing.
+  * Primitive long and long[] return types to avoid auto boxing, especially useful for BITFIELD.
 * Minimal dependencies, only `org.apache.commons:commons-pool2`.
 * Optional user supplied [`Node`](src/main/java/com/fabahaba/jedipus/cluster/Node.java) -> `ObjectPool<RedisClient>` factories.
 * Load balance read-only requests across pools.
 Optional user supplied [`LoadBalancedPools`](src/main/java/com/fabahaba/jedipus/concurrent/LoadBalancedPools.java) factories.
 By default, a [round robin strategy](src/main/java/com/fabahaba/jedipus/cluster/RoundRobinPools.java) is used.